eliotcharette/paragraph-highlight/README.md

 ## About

 Created a page featuring Lorem iptsum text as filler to test out styling using classes.
+Rewrote site replace intro class with div.

 ## Technologye Used

-HTML and CSS and styling using classes
+HTML, CSS and styling using div

 ##installation
 Clone from https://github.com/xamdes/boring-lecture.git